 How to make Puli Inji:

 1. Wash, clean, peel and chop Ginger.
 Here chopping can be done according to our choice.
 I like to have it as a finely chopped, freshly ground paste and coarsely chopped would also working fine.

-2. Heat 1 tsp of cooking oil in the pan, add mustard and urad dal, wait till mustard splutters, then add red chili followed by curry leaves.
+2. Heat 1 teaspoon of cooking oil in the pan, add mustard and urad dal, wait till mustard splutters, then add red chili followed by curry leaves.

 3. Once urad dal becomes brown add chopped ginger, and golden fry it in the medium flame by stirring them very often.
 Make sure, it should not get burned in any way.
 Once done, keep it aside.